Clay v. Sun Insurance Office, Ltd.

 Clay v.
 Sun Insurance Office, Ltd., 363 U.S. 207 (1960) and 377 U.S. 179 (1964), was a conflict of laws case that was twice heard by the Supreme Court of the United States, with an initial decision remanding the case for further proceedings in 1960, and a final resolution in 1964.

-Clay v.
-Sun Ins.
-Office, Ltd. ::

 Facts

 Plaintiff, while living in Illinois, bought an insurance policy from a company headquartered in the United Kingdom.
 The policy included a clause requiring that insured's seeking to sue on an insurance claim must do so within twelve months.
 The plaintiff later moved to Florida, which has five year statute of limitations for lawsuits brought on contracts.
 The plaintiff suffered a loss in Florida, and sued in Florida to recover under the policy.
 The District Court applied Florida law and allowed recovery.

 The United States Court of Appeals for the Fifth Circuit reversed, citing Home Insurance Co. v.
 Dick.